 Opioid drugs are derivatives, or synthetic duplicates, of morphine or codeine extracted from the opium poppy plant Papaver somniferum.
-Doctors prescribe opioid drugs for therapeutic purposes because of the way this class of drugs works to ease pain and calm anxiety.
+Doctors prescribe opioid drugs for therapeutic purposes because this class of drugs eases pain and calms anxiety.
 Recreational users favor opioids because these drugs create a pleasant, euphoric feeling.
-Patients and recreational users rely on the primary physiological and neurological effects of opioids but both may suffer from unwanted side effects associated with opioid use.
+Patients and recreational users rely on the primary physiological and neurological effects of opioids, but both may suffer from unwanted side effects associated with opioid use.

 Neurological Effects of Opioid Use

 Opioids work by attaching to specific proteins, known as opioid receptors, in the brain, spinal cord, digestive tract, and elsewhere in the body.
 In the central nervous system, opioid receptors are located mainly in the brainstem and spinal cord.
 When opioids bind to these receptors, they change the way the brain perceives pain.
 Opioids cause other effects in the brain, including drowsiness and confusion.
 The drug also affects areas of the brain associated with judgment and decision-making.

 Opioids also act directly on the part of the brain, controlling respiration that suppresses breathing.
 This condition, known as respiratory depression, sometimes occurs after large doses of opioids and can result in death.

 This class of drugs also acts on the brain’s reward system.
 Human brains are wired to repeat life-sustaining activities, such as reproduction and eating food, through reward pathways in the brain that make these activities seem enjoyable.
 Opioids change these pathways by over-stimulating reward circuits in the brain.